-“Not right now, but I might want to, the hiking boots have a good supporting insole.
-Just getting you prepared.
+“No, but I might want to.
+The hiking boots have a good supporting insole.
 You may need to learn to tie shoes.”

 “Is that all I need to know?”

 Taylor shook her head.
-“No, there’s probably a thousand or so other things, although we’ll make some stuff up as we go along.
+“No, there’s probably a hundred other things, although we’ll make some stuff up as we go along.
 But you wanted to know what babies were like, right?”

 Char nodded eagerly.
 “You said the babies will be small when they come out, but how tall will they be?”

 “Not tall, long,” Taylor held her hands a short distance apart.
 “They’re measured in length until they’re able to walk, then you measure them in height.”

 “And it takes almost a year for this to happen, while animals walk much sooner.
 Do animals on Earth take a long time to learn to walk, too?”

 Taylor shook her head.
 “Most of them learn to walk shortly after birth, like here.”

 Char’s forehead creased in confusion.
 “Then why do humans take so long?”